-Mortality Table 2009 CalSTRS Mortality Disclosure Mortality table created by CalSTRS.
+Mortality Table 2009 CalSTRS Mortality Disclosure The mortality assumptions are based on the 2009 CalSTRS Mortality table created by CalSTRS.
 CalSTRS periodically studies mortality for participating agencies and establishes mortality tables that are modified versions of commonly used tables.
-This table incorporates mortality projection as deemed appropriate based on CalPERS analysis.
+This table incorporates mortality projection as deemed appropriate based on CalSTRS analysis.